shivalikasingh95/cheque-easy/README.md

 ChequeEasy is a project that aims to simply the process of approval of cheques.
 Leveraging recent advances in Visual Document Understanding (VDU) domain to extract relevant data from cheques and make the whole process quicker and easier for both bank officials and customers.

-This project leverages Donut model proposed in this paper for the parsing of the required data from cheques.Donut is based on a very simple transformer encoder and decoder architecture.
+This project leverages Donut model proposed in the paper [OCR-free Document Understanding Transformer](https://arxiv.org/abs/2111.15664) for the parsing of the required data from cheques.Donut is based on a very simple transformer encoder and decoder architecture.
 It's main USP is that it is an OCR-free approach to information extraction from documents.
 OCR based techniques come with several limitations such as use of additional downstream models, lack of understanding about document structure, use of hand crafted rules,etc. Donut helps you get rid of all of these OCR specific limitations.

 The model for the project has been trained using this dataset .
 This HF dataset is actually a filtered version of this kaggle dataset .